Arm cuff may stop stroke from worsening

 Summary

-This study tests a treatment called remote ischemic preconditioning (RIC) to see if it can prevent early worsening of symptoms in people who have had a mild stroke caused by a blocked small artery.
-The treatment involves briefly inflating a blood pressure cuff on the arm to restrict blood flow, then releasing it, which may protect the brain.
-The study will include 910 adults who have had a stroke within the last 48 hours and will compare those who receive RIC plus standard care to those who receive a sham procedure plus standard care.
+This study tests a safe, non-drug treatment called remote ischemic preconditioning (RIC) to see if it can stop early neurological decline in people who have had a mild stroke caused by a blocked small artery.
+The treatment involves briefly inflating a blood pressure cuff on the arm to restrict blood flow, which may protect the brain.
+The study will enroll 910 adults within 48 hours of their stroke and compare those who receive RIC plus standard care to those who receive a sham procedure plus standard care.

 Disclaimer Read more